abhayagiri/abhayagiri-website/docs/legacy-react-routing.md

 2. Line 15 via `readyPrefixes` in `webpack.config.js`.
 3. Line 6 via `readyPrefixes` in `public/js/main.js`.
 4. The route via `localizeRoutes` in `new/app.js`.
+5. Line 8 via 'readyPrefixes' in `new/components/shared/link/link.js`.
-5. The entry in `new/data/pages.json`.
+6. The entry in `new/data/pages.json`.